garrardkitchen/blog/content/posts/dotnet-aspire-and-redis.md

         await RedisClient.SetCounterAsync("counter", currentCount);
     }
 }
 ```

 I felt that this was logical.
-I do limited experience with Blazor pages so I did go into this feeling that this wasn't going to be too much of mental stretch.
+I have experience [limited] with Blazor pages so I did go into this feeling confident and that this was not going to be too much of a stretch.

 Just like that, I was all set to run the app!
 It worked flawlessly and as intended like most of the code I write 👀.

 ## Confirmation of counter persistence

 I couldn't leave it there.
 I had to make sure the counter was being written to the cache.
-Nothing fancy, all I did was I exec'ed into the running container, and then running these cli commands.
+Nothing fancy, all I did was I exec'ed into the running container, and then ran a few cli commands.

 To get the current value of the counter, use: